caps2caps

 Default: @ROOTDIR@/var/run/caps2caps/journal

-File to store stream states
+Journal file to store stream states.

 journal.flush